Oxidation

 • The reducing agent It is the chemical element that gives up or loses the transferred electrons, increasing its positive charge.
 This is called having a higher oxidation state, or in other words, being oxidized.

-You may be interested: Gold
+You may be interested: Distilled Water

 Then: the oxidizing agent is reduced by the reducing agent, at the same time that the reducing agent is oxidized by the oxidizing agent.
 In this way, we have to to oxidize is to lose electrons while to reduce is to gain electrons.